MicrosoftDocs/windows-insider/wip/at-home/get-started.md

 3. To confirm installation of the latest Insider Preview build, type __Winver__ in the Windows search bar and run the command to get the build number of the Windows version currently running on your PC.
 Compare this against the latest build available as listed in [Flight Hub](https://docs.microsoft.com/windows-insider/flight-hub/).

 > [!NOTE]
-> Your devices will be automatically updated to the latest Insider Preview builds using Windows Update.
-See [Windows Update guidance](https://support.microsoft.com/en-us/help/4027667/windows-10-update).
+> Your devices will be automatically update to the latest Insider Preview builds using Windows Update.
+See [Windows Update guidance](https://support.microsoft.com/help/4027667/windows-10-update).
 > If you're unable to install an Insider Preview build or encounter other technical related issues, see [Troubleshooting](troubleshooting.md).

 ## Let us know what you think